JsBergbau/MiTemperature2/README.md

 ```
 sudo setcap cap_net_raw,cap_net_admin+eip $(eval readlink -f `which python3`)
 ```
+Hint: When using python virtual environment do this in your venv.

 After a Python upgrade, you have to redo the above step.

 ## Usage